takuya-takeuchi/Demo/Mobile/Android/01_UniversalLink/README.md

 You can see `*.aab` file in app/build/outputs/bundle.

-### Validate apple-app-site-association
+### Validate assetlinks.json

-You can use the following validator to check whether apple-app-site-association file is deployed correctly.
+You can use the following validator to check whether assetlinks.json file is deployed correctly.

 * https://yurl.chayev.com/